Mayank06711/crud_serverless/README.md

    ```sql
     \dt
    ```
+  Now since there is no route to create managers run the below command to create manager first.
 ## Connecting with database
 But before moving forward in this section you must install psycopg2-binary either in your system or in your virtual environment to ensure your development environment is properly configured to use psycopg2 (use for connecting with database (PostgreSQL) it's a bridge between your Python application and your database).
 We are installing psycopg2-binary because it is pre-compiled version of psycopg2, which makes it easier to install and use.